UK HealthCare Public Notice, March 30, 2018

-- A UK HealthCare employee mailed billing statement letters for two patients to the incorrect recipients.
-The information included the patients’ identifiers and treatment information.
-It did not contain the patients’ social security numbers, or financial information.
-UK HealthCare notified the affected individuals.
+UK HealthCare mailed a billing statement to the incorrect recipient.
+The information included the patient’s identifiers and treatment information.
+It did not contain the patient’s social security number, or financial information.
+UK HealthCare notified the affected individual.

-- A UK HealthCare pharmacy employee gave a prescription to the incorrect patient.
-The information was limited to the patient’s name, prescription number, medication name, and prescriber.
+A UK HealthCare employee gave an appointment reminder to the incorrect patient.
+The information disclosed was limited to the patient’s name, time of appointment and treating physician’s name.
 UK HealthCare notified the affected individual.

-- A UK HealthCare employee emailed patient information to the incorrect recipient.
-The email was limited to the patient’s identifiers, diagnosis, and treatment information.
+A UK HealthCare employee faxed a lab order to the incorrect fax number.
+The information disclosed was limited to the patient’s name, date of birth, and ordering physician’s name.
 UK HealthCare notified the affected individual.

 What You Can Do